Feyerabend/vm/vm3/README.md

 > python3 ./asm.py bin.a bin.b
 ```

-The resulting file `bin.b`will be:
+The resulting file `bin.b` will be:

 ```
 27,16,31,0,27,51966,15,0,3,26,27,1,1,24,15,0,3,5,31,0,11,4,8
 ```

 Which converts the assembly code in `bin.a` to the machine code for *vm3*.
-There is also a file named
+Copy the code produced
-`bin.b` which contains the machine code.
-Then copy the code produced either from screen (if available)
+either from screen (if available) or from the generated file `bin.b`.
+Open the c-file `bin.c` with
-or from the generated file `bin.b`.
-Open the c-file `bin.c` with an editor, and paste the code (replace)
+an editor, and paste the code (replace) in the array named "program".
+Save the c-file `bin.c` with
-in the array named "program".
-Save the c-file `bin.c` with your changes.
+your changes.
 Now:

 ```
 > make clean